marcusbuffett/command-line-chess/README.md

 A python program to play chess against an AI in the terminal.

+Also check out my other project, a program to [practice chess tactics](https://github.com/marcusbuffett/chess-tactics-cli).

 ## Installation

 Requires Python 3, run the following to install :